js-template/mui-nextjs-turbo-boilerplate/README.md

-# daisy-nextjs-setup
+# MUI NEXTJS BOILERPLATE

-This is a turbo repo for setting up a Next.js app with Tailwind CSS, DaisyUI, and TypeScript.
-This repo is a template for a Next.js app with the following features:
+This is a boilerplate for a Next.js project with Material-UI.
+This project is a starting point for a Next.js web application with Material-UI.
+It includes a basic layout and a theme configuration.
+It also includes a basic example of a responsive drawer and a responsive app bar.

 - TypeScript
 - ESLint
 - Prettier
+- Material-UI
-- Tailwind CSS
+- Next.js
+- React-hook-form (for forms)
-- DaisyUI
+- React-hot-toast (for toasts)
+- lodash (for utility functions)
-- PostCSS
+- Next-Auth (for authentication)
-- Autoprefixer
+- Iconify (for icons)